AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-To gain some initial insights I ran a summary of the ride length and also used the following code to compare the ride length of member riders to casual riders.
-I attached a snippet of the results.
+To gain some preliminary insights, the data was aggregated to compare the ride length of member to casual riders.

 ```
 summary(all_trips_V2$ride_length)